orkapodavid/Deep-Research-Comparator/README.md

 cd backend/Simple_DeepResearch_server
 python main.py
 ```
-If all the default settings the followed the platform should be available in : http://localhost:5173/
+If all the default settings are followed then the platform should be available in : http://localhost:5173/

 ## 📝 Citation